breakfast Featured gluten-free muffins

 Swap out regular flour in these healthy and customizable oat flour muffins.
 Made with whole-grain ground oats, unrefined sugar and dairy-free ingredients for a muffin recipe the whole family will love.

-I’ve been on the oat flour train for years.
+I’ve been on the oat flour recipe train for years.
 I used to be primarily gluten-free and found that oat flour really made for the best substitute for regular all-purpose flour in my baked goods and dessert recipes.

 If ground finely it has a similar texture to all-purpose flour but actually has a bit more sweetness.
 It’s also a whole grain, high in fiber and more affordable than other gluten-free flours like almond flour or coconut flour.